userSeprid/AppForPE/README.md

 1. Open command line in root project directory
 2. type 'mvn spring-boot:run' to start the application.

 !
-Maven must be installed and configured and MySQL server must be started before starting the application !
+Maven must be installed and configured and MySQL server must be started before starting the application  also DB must be prepared - dump file located in 'AppForPE/src/main/resources/mysql/dump.sql' !